nv-morpheus/Morpheus/README.md

 ./docker/run_container_release.sh
 ```

-#### Build from source
+#### Build from Source

 Build instructions for developers and contributors can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Running Morpheus

-Depending on your configuration, it may be necessary to start additional services that Morpheus will interact with, before launching the pipeline.
+Depending on your configuration, it may be necessary to start additional services that Morpheus will interact with before launching the pipeline.
 See the following list of stages that require additional services:

  - `from-kafka`/`to-kafka`
    - Requires a running Kafka cluster